anowacki/SeisModels.jl/README.md

 To see the list of commands, check the code, or in the REPL type `EarthModels.` then press tab a couple of times to see all the module methods and variables.
 Calling up the interactive help with give a useful description of each.

-## Dependencies
-QuadGK.
-The package has been tested on Julia v0.6.